fpsvogel/learn-ruby/README.md

 - If you've never written a line of code in your life, you may want to start with the free tutorials at [BigBinary Academy](https://academy.bigbinary.com/learn-ruby) and/or [Learn to Program](https://pine.fm/LearnToProgram/) (or buy [the updated book version](https://pragprog.com/titles/ltp3/learn-to-program-third-edition/)).
 I studied some computer science in high school, so I had a bit of a head start.
 - If you are a working adult, make sure your day job is conducive to part-time studying.
 Last year I was a first-year schoolteacher.
 That meant hours of grading in the evenings and on weekends, which would have made studying impossible.
 For this and other reasons I switched to a remote tech support job, which freed up my evenings and weekends (and early mornings, with no commute).
 - Find a system for keeping *organized* notes, code snippets, and articles/videos saved for later.
-I use a simple text file ([similar to this](https://illdoitlater.xyz/t/plaintext)), which is more effortless than any knowledge base app that I've tried.
+I use [a simple text file](https://fpsvogel.com/posts/2021/plain-text-knowledge-base), which is more effortless than any knowledge base app that I've tried.
 - Last but not least, take care of yourself!
 Studying (especially while working) can easily be overdone.
 Exercise and get plenty of sleep.
-If you develop wrist pain from computer use, act swiftly: get an ergonomic mouse and keyboard, do daily RSI stretches, and start using a break app such as [Workrave](https://workrave.org/).
+If you develop wrist pain from heavy computer use, act swiftly: get an ergonomic mouse and keyboard ([the one I use](https://fpsvogel.com/posts/2021/keyboardio-atreus) is effective and affordable), do daily RSI stretches, and start using a break app such as [Workrave](https://workrave.org/).

 So without further ado, here are my recommendations from what I studied.
 Resources that cost money are marked with 💲.
 If you need more free resources, see the links to other lists at the bottom.
 You may be able to find the books for free (from your local library or more dubious sources) but be sure to buy them when you can, to support the authors. 🙂